 Taurine.
-Can be found in red algae, marine fish, shellfish and meat of mammals.
-Is present in large amounts in the central nervous system and in the retina.
+Can be found in red algae, marine fish, shellfish, and the meat of mammals.
+Its present in large amounts in the central nervous system and in the retina.
 The highest concentrations occur in the developing brain.
 Levels in adults are app.
 1/3 of those of newborns.

 Zinc.
 Can be found in many foods but is particularly plentiful in various cuts of meat, especially liver.
 Extremely abundant in oysters.
 Crustaceans and most seaweeds are also robust sources.
 Plays an important role in learning, development, and memory.

 Vitamin B12.
 Is found exclusively in animal products such as meat, eggs, fish, and milk -- with one exception: it is also confirmed in Pyropia species of seaweeds and it is quite likely in others that have yet to be adequately analyzed.
 B12 is important for blood flow in the brain and cognitive functions like language.